Lightstreamer/Lightstreamer-example-StockList-client-aspnetajax/README.md

   </tr>
 </table>

-This application uses the <b>JavaScript Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server and uses an [Ajax Toolkit ReorderList control](http://www.asp.net/ajaxlibrary/act_ReorderList.ashx) to display the data for eight stock quotes received from Lightstreamer Server.
+This application uses the <b>JavaScript Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server and uses an [Ajax Toolkit ReorderList control](http://www.asp.net/ajaxlibrary/act_ReorderList.ashx) to display the data for eight stock quotes received from the server.
 The [Ajax Toolkit DragPanel ](http://www.asp.net/ajaxlibrary/act_DragPanel.ashx) and [CollapsiblePanel](http://www.asp.net/ajaxlibrary/act_CollapsiblePanel.ashx) controls are also used in the demo.<br>
 You can drag the blue handles to reorder the list.
 Click on the stock names to open pop-up boxes showing the streaming charts.<br>